hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 **"No fleet hosts passed validation.
 No changes have been made."**
 Every target host either failed to connect or didn't have the target object.
 Verify network connectivity and credentials.
 Remember that fleet deployment uses the same credentials you used to connect to the primary device.

+**Hosts showing "Object not found" during validation.**
+The host is reachable and credentials are valid, but the target datagroup or URL category does not exist on that host.
+Create the object on the target host first, then redeploy.

+**Hosts showing "Connection failed" during validation.**
+The host is unreachable or restjavad is down.
+Verify network connectivity and REST API availability on the target.
+See the 503 guidance above.

 **Hosts showing as SKIP in the deploy summary.**
 The host failed pre-deploy validation — either it was unreachable, the target object doesn't exist, or the backup failed.
 SKIP means deployment was never attempted on that host.
-Verify network connectivity and that the object exists on the target.
-Create the object on the target host first if needed, then redeploy.

 ### Editor Issues

 **"No changes to apply" when you expected changes.**
 The editor compares your working state against the state that was loaded when you opened it (or last applied).
 If you applied changes with `w` and then didn't make further edits, the tool correctly reports no pending changes.
 Use `D` to deploy the current state to the fleet even without pending changes.

+**Bash editor warning: "This dataset has X entries"** Datasets over 8,000 entries will cause the bash editor to become very slow or unresponsive due to interpreter limitations.
+Import, export, and deploy operations are unaffected.
+Use the PowerShell version for interactive editing of large datasets.
+PowerShell has been tested with 20,000 entries without performance issues.

 ### General Issues

-**Slow performance with large datasets.**
+**Slow API responses with large datasets.**
-Operations on datagroups or URL categories with thousands of entries may take longer due to API response times and JSON processing.
-The tool shows progress indicators when it's working.
+Operations on URL categories with thousands of entries may take longer due to BIG-IP management plane processing time.
+The default API timeout is 60 seconds.
+For very large categories (10,000+ entries), you may need to increase this value in the script header.
 If performance is consistently poor, check the BIG-IP management plane utilization — other automation or monitoring tools competing for API access can slow things down.